 Sustainable school travel focuses on finding alternative modes of transport to school, other than the car, such as walking, cycling, car sharing and public transport.

 Walking is still the most popular way of travelling to and from school.
-Approximately 65% of Cheshire East children travel by sustainable modes on the school journey, whilst 35% travelled by car.
+Approximately 65% of Cheshire East children travel by sustainable modes on the school journey, whilst 35% travelled by car, with sustainable modes used more for journeys to secondary schools.
 Car use has been steadily decreasing over the last few years.
 However, there are still too many children driven to school and many more could travel sustainably.